quitaxd/beubash/README.md

 # beubash
 A bash distro.
 It's giving a great bash config to you.

+> [!WARNING]
+> Currently this programme contains bugs.
+You can use [oh-my-bash](https://ohmybash.nntoan.com/) until the bugs are resolved.

 ## Installation
 ```
 curl https://raw.githubusercontent.com/Quitaxd/beubash/main/install.sh -o $HOME/.beubash.install.sh